Senior Director of Finance

 - Ensure compliance with all applicable federal, state, and local laws and regulations.

-- Lead the transition from fiscal sponsorship to independent financial operations, including the establishment of payroll systems, accounting systems, insurance coverage, and contract management processes.
+- Lead the independent financial operations, including payroll systems, accounting systems, insurance coverage, and contract management processes.

-- Establish financial policies and internal controls to safeguard the Learning Center’s assets and mitigate financial risks.
+- Establish financial policies and internal controls to safeguard the PHLC’s assets and mitigate financial risks.

 - Conduct regular risk assessments and financial audits to identify potential vulnerabilities and implement corrective actions as needed.